looseleif/4061-Project2/README.txt

 	4. Command arguments themselves will not exceed 100 characters.

-	5. In mentioning with TA, the character resulting from a printf statement was necessary to prevent a bug that could not be solved bt
+	5. As mentioned with TA Wenlong Wang, the character resulting from a printf statement was necessary to prevent a bug that could not be solved by any groupmate.

+	6. Files do not need to be created prior to redirecting output, the shell will automatically handle such requests.

+	TESTING PROCEDURE:

+	When entering a pipe along with redirection shell command, we suggest entering the command twice toto ensure the accuracy of output.

 Our Team: